Whether it’s work-from-home or play-from-home, this July is seeing home tech innovations that will up anyone’s game.

 Lutron Lights Up Their Lines

-Mainstay of the smart lighting market, Lutron recently made exciting additions to their product line.
-The Ketra LSO Lightbar Slim combines the powerful and customizable lighting capabilities Lutron is known for with an ultra sleek profile, making it perfect for under cabinets, up stairs, and on toe kicks.
+Mainstay of the smart lighting market, Lutron recently made exciting additions to its product line.
+The Ketra LSO Lightbar Slim combines the powerful and customizable lighting capabilities Lutron is known for with an ultra-sleek profile, making it perfect for under cabinets, upstairs, and on-toe kicks.
 It makes it easy to light places that might otherwise be left in the dark.

 In addition to the Light Bar Slim, Ketra has introduced the S30 Downlight which brings a trimmer, round aesthetic to their line of downlights.
 Capable of a range of millions of colors and designed to bring Lutron’s lighting to even more spaces in the home, the S30 is set to start shipping soon.
 Between the Light Bar Slim and the S30 Downlight, you can easily bring a summery brightness to the most shrouded of spaces.